kptdev/kpt/site/book/03-packages/06-composing-a-package.md

-_Package composition_ is when you change the package hierarchy by adding or removing subpackages.
+A package can be _composed_ of subpackages (_HAS A_ relationship). _Package composition_ is when you
+change the package hierarchy by adding or removing subpackages.

 There are two different ways to add a subpackage to a package on the local filesystem:

 1. [Create a new package] in a subdirectory